Defects, Corrugation and Temperature Govern Rarefied-Air Drag on Graphene Coatings

-To test whether corrugation alone can account for this effect, we simulated pristine graphene under 3\% compressive strain—a condition known to induce topographic undulations without introducing atomic-scale defects (details Sec.
-S7 of SM).
-Remarkably, the TMAC for strained graphene matches that of SW-defective graphene at comparable (but lower) levels of CAF (Fig.~\ref{fig:TAC_vs_concentration}a, dashed orange line).
-This confirms that corrugation, not the specific defect chemistry, governs the TMAC increase in SW-defective systems.
-Nevertheless, for SW defects the dependence of TMAC on defect density does not perfectly track that of the CAF.
-In particular, a TMAC value attained by compressed graphene at $\mathrm{CAF} \gtrsim 3.5$ is reproduced in the presence of SW defects at substantially lower corrugation, with $\mathrm{CAF} \approx 2.5$--$3$.
+To test whether corrugation alone can account for this effect, we simulate pristine graphene under 2\% compressive strain—a condition known to induce topographic undulations without introducing atomic-scale defects (details in Sec.
+S9 of SM).
+Remarkably, the TMAC for compressed graphene matches that of vacancies-defective graphene at comparable (but lower) levels of CAF (Fig.~\ref{fig:TAC_vs_concentration}a, dashed orange line).
+In particular, a TMAC value attained by compressed graphene at $\mathrm{CAF} \gtrsim 5.0$ is reproduced in the presence of SW defects at substantially lower corrugation, with $\mathrm{CAF} < 2$.
 This suggests that, although corrugation appears to be the dominant effect for SW defects, it is unlikely to be the sole mechanism responsible for the associated increase in drag.
-This is much more evident for vacancies and divacancies, which also lead to significant TMAC enhancement (Fig.~\ref{fig:TAC_vs_concentration}a), yet they produce far less corrugation compared to SW defects at equivalent defect densities (Fig.~\ref{fig:TAC_vs_concentration}b).
-Despite similar or even lower CAF values, both vacancy types exhibit TMAC increases comparable to those seen in highly corrugated SW systems.
+This is much more evident for vacancies and divacancies, which also lead to significant TMAC enhancement (Fig.~\ref{fig:TAC_vs_concentration}), yet they produce far less corrugation compared to SW defects at equivalent defect densities (Fig.~\ref{fig:TAC_vs_concentration}).
+Despite lower CAF values, vacancies exhibit TMAC increases comparable to those seen in highly corrugated systems.

-This decoupling of TMAC from CAF implies that surface roughness is not the dominant mechanism behind momentum accommodation in case of vacancies and divacancies.
-Instead, the presence of atomic-scale holes—created when carbon atoms are removed—appears to be the critical factor.
-These openings de-correlate the trajectories of nitrogen molecules and promote more diffuse scattering, an effect that becomes more pronounced as the hole concentration increases.
-Moreover, divacancies (which create larger holes than single vacancies) induce a greater TMAC increase than single vacancies at the same defect density, further supporting the idea that hole size and density, rather than corrugation, control the scattering behavior in these systems.
+This decoupling of TMAC from CAF implies that surface roughness is not the dominant mechanism behind TMAC in case of vacancies and divacancies.
+Instead, the local lattice distortion around the defects to be the critical factor, de-correlate the trajectories of nitrogen molecules and promote more diffuse scattering.
 The distinct responses associated with different defect types indicate that multiple physical pathways can enhance TMAC: one mediated by geometric roughness (e.g., SW-driven or strain-induced corrugation), and another driven by topological disruption of the lattice (e.g., vacancies and divacancies).